Reading, Writing, Coloring: preparing your child for school in a light-hearted way

 Incorporate a fun game by cutting out individual letters and arranging them to spell simple words, such as, ‘Mom, ‘Dad’, ‘Yes’, ‘No’.

-School may be a shock to the system for some children; the rigorous routine of a regular school day may be unfamiliar to some and overwhelming for others.
-Prepare them for this change with a school themed role play game.
+School may be a shock to the system for some kids.
+The rigorous routine of a regular school day may be unfamiliar to some and overwhelming for others.
+Prepare the youngest family members for this change with a school themed role play game.
 Role play is an effective method in engaging children into confronting everyday life.
 Maybe act out a school scene in your living room.
 Alternate roles between teacher and pupil to re-enact arriving at school in the morning.

 All of this combined as well as a positive attitude will stand your child in good stead come the first day of school.